 There are several technologies available for construction of a 500 kV underground transmission line, though none have been installed in the United States for many years.
-The technology that SDG&E has stated would be its preference is "Self-Contained Fluid Filled (SCFF)" technology in which the high voltage conductors would be carried inside a pipe that filled with a cooling fluid to keep the conductor from overheating.
+The technology that SDG&E has stated would be its preference is "Self-Contained Fluid Filled (SCFF)" technology in which the high voltage conductors would be carried inside a pipe that filled with a dielectric insulating cooling-fluid-to keep the conductor from overheating., which is utilized to increase the dielectric properties of the paper insulation.
+In the event of a breach of the protective jacket, the positive pressure from the fluid pressurization system will keep impurities out of the cable and the fluid flow will maintain physical integrity of the majority of the cable system minimizing the section required to be replaced.

 The solid dielectric (or cross-linked polyethylene, XLPE) technology is also available, and involves the conductor being insulated by a solid polymer coating so no cooling fluid is required.
+According to SDG&E, the 500 kV XLPE cable system would require a cooling system consisting of a minimum of a tunnel system with forced cooling fans and controls.
+Depending on the ratings of the XLPE cable, the heat transfer available with ambient air-forced cooling may not be sufficient to maintain cable ratings without utilizing an air-conditioning system to chill outside air for circulation in the tunnel system.
 The XLPE technology would be used if technical concerns are demonstrated with the SCFF system.

 Design.
 The Buckman Springs Underground Option is approximately 2 miles long and is located just east of Interstate 8 off Buckman Springs Road exit.
-The following are major components of the underground design:
+The following are major components of the SCFF underground design.
+SDG&E states that an XLPE system would require a tunnel system with auxiliary forced cooling equipment and an auxiliary power system:

 - Underground 500 kV cable system would consist of three cables per phase (total of nine cables) in order to match the capacity of the overhead transmission line. - Each set of three phase cables would be installed in a separate duct bank package, resulting in three duct banks.
-There will be four conduits in each duct bank (three occupied with cable and one spare conduit that could be used in the event of conductor failure). - Concrete encased duct bank packages would be covered with up to 8 feet of thermal backfill (note that it may be possible to install the duct banks at less depth). - A permanent access road (approximately 14 feet in width) would be graded along the path of the duct bank packages. - Total construction impact width of the underground duct bank packages with the access road is estimated to be approximately 80 feet in width for the length of the route. - Splicing of the cable will be required approximately every 1,200 to 1,600 feet.
+There will be four conduits in each duct bank (three occupied with cable and one spare conduit that could be used in the event of conductor failure). - Concrete encased duct bank packages would be covered with up to 8 feet of thermal backfill (note that it may be possible to install the duct banks at less depth). - A permanent access road (approximately 14 feet in width) would be graded along the path of the duct bank packages. - Total construction impact width of the underground duct bank packages with the access road is estimated to be approximately 80 feet in width for the length of the route.

+- Splicing of the cable will be required approximately every 1,200 to 1,600 feet.
 Splicing will be performed inside buried concrete vault structures.
 Vault dimensions will be approximately 12 feet wide by 40 feet long by 9 feet deep dependent upon the cable manufacturer design requirements. - Vaults will be covered with 8 feet (or less) of thermal backfill. - An underground-to-overhead transition station would be required at each end of the underground transmission line segment.
-Each transition station would be located on a 2- to 3-acre area and would require structures approximately 80 feet in height.
+Each transition station would be located on a 2- to 3-acre area and would require oil storage tanks, pressurization pumps, and auxiliary power housed in structures approximately 80 feet in height.